RuiCunhaM/netronome-p4-documentation/docs/tips.md

 ---

+## Maximum register size
+---
+The maximum number of values in a register is `2,147,483,647` a.k.a. maximum signed integer value.

+---

 ## Validating headers

 Even though the Netronome specifies that the validity of a header can be checked in a table using the match type `header_valid` this is yet another error in their documentation.
 As far as I've seen, there is no way to do it, needing to resource to `if` conditions instead.